codechangeltd/Coding-Standards/C#/Naming-Conventions.md

 Make the file name the same as the enum name and only put one enum in each file.

 ## Interfaces
 The convention for naming interfaces is the same as classes except they must be pre-pended with a capital **I**.
+Interface names are noun (phrases) or adjectives.

 ```c#
 public interface IDictionary